HL7/cqf-measures/input/pages/introduction.md

 Although the specification is based on the 1.5.2 version of CQL, backwards-compatible future versions of CQL can be used as well.
 In addition, if necessary, the 1.2, 1.3, and 1.4 versions of CQL can be used without loss of functionality for this Implementation Guide.

-Except where noted, material from the base FHIR specification, and in particular the Clinical Reasoning module, is not repeated here.
+Except where noted, material from the base FHIR specification, and in particular the [Clinical Reasoning](http://hl7.org/fhir/clinicalreasoning-module.html) module, is not repeated here.

 As features and functionality are identified by this implementation guide that apply more broadly, those features may be promoted to the base FHIR specification.

-There is a new term of digital quality measure or dQM that is currently being defined across many interested parties.
-For the purposes of this IG, eCQM and dQM are synonymous.
-The focus of this IG is a  computable representation of a quality measure using HL7 FHIR and CQL.
+There is a new term of digital Quality Measure or dQM that is currently being defined across many interested parties.
+For the purposes of this IG, eCQM, Quality Measure (QM), and dQM are synonymous.
+The focus of this IG is on computable representation of quality measures using HL7 FHIR and CQL.

 ### Audience
 {: #audience}